Duncan Keith: Junior/collegiate

-Professional
+Professional (2005–2022)

 Chicago Blackhawks (2005–2021)

 Keith was selected by the Chicago Blackhawks in the second round, 54th overall, of the 2002 NHL Entry Draft.
 He signed with Chicago prior to the 2003–04 season and spent his first two seasons after junior in the American Hockey League (AHL) with the team affiliate Norfolk Admirals.
 He recorded seven goals and 25 points over 75 games in his professional rookie season in 2003–04.
 Keith's chances of earning a spot with the Blackhawks the following season were eliminated due to the 2004–05 NHL lock-out.
 Remaining with the Admirals, he continued his pace with 26 points in 79 games.

 Following two seasons in the AHL, Keith made the Blackhawks squad out of the 2005 training camp.
 He played in his first NHL game on October 5, 2005, against the Mighty Ducks of Anaheim.
-He made an immediate impact on the club, scoring 9 goals and 21 points, while averaging over 23 minutes of ice time in 81 games during his 2005–06 NHL rookie season.
+He made an immediate impact on the club, scoring nine goals and 12 assists for 21 points, while averaging over 23 minutes of ice time in 81 games during his 2005–06 NHL rookie season.
 The Blackhawks re-signed him in the off-season to a four-year contract extension.

 In 2006–07, he played in all 82 games for the Blackhawks and once again led the team in average ice time at 23 minutes.
-He had 2 goals and 31 points while leading the team in blocked shots with 148.
+He had two goals and 29 assists for 31 points while leading the team in blocked shots with 148.

 For the 2007–08 season, Keith saw even more ice time as injuries wracked the Blackhawks' defensive corps.
 He began the season on the top-defensive pairing with Brent Seabrook.
 By mid-January, he was averaging 24:31 minutes of ice time and had a team leading plus-minus of +14.
 He was rewarded for this effort by a selection to his first NHL All-Star Game in 2008.
-Keith went on to finish the season with 12 goals and 32 points, along with a +30 plus-minus rating, despite being on a non-playoff team.
+Keith went on to finish the season with 12 goals and 20 assists for 32 points, along with a +30 plus-minus rating, despite being on a non-playoff team.

 On October 8, 2008, Keith was named an alternate captain along with forward Patrick Sharp to the start the 2008–09 season.
 He helped a rejuvenated Blackhawks team, led by second-year forwards Jonathan Toews and Patrick Kane, back into the Stanley Cup playoffs, recording 8 goals and 44 points, second among team defencemen to Brian Campbell.
-He added 6 points in 17 playoff games as the Blackhawks advanced to the Western Conference Finals, where they were eliminated by Central Division rivals, the Detroit Red Wings.
+He added 6 points in 17 playoff games as the Blackhawks advanced to the Western Conference Finals, where they were eliminated by Central Division rivals, the defending Stanley Cup champion Detroit Red Wings.